We take great care with your baggage.

 Here are some general guidelines to help you travel well.

 Know what you can carry.
-Check with Transportation Security Administration (TSA) website for all the rules and regulations by visiting TSA.gov
+Check the Transportation Security Administration (TSA) website for all the rules and regulations by visiting TSA.gov

 Follow the 3-1-1 rule for carry-ons.
 Liquids, gels, aerosols, creams and pastes must be 3.4 ounces (100ml) or less per container; must be in 1 quart-sized, clear, plastic, zip-top bag; 1 bag per passenger placed in screening bin.
 The bag limits the total liquid volume each traveler can bring.
 More Details